makhadoshumba/Database-Creation-and-Manipulation-Labs/README.md

 <img height= 880px width= 880px src="assets/4.1.1.png">
 <br>

-Created a Employees table with the approach we mentioned earlier, I used a foreign key to link each employee to their department:
+Created a Employees table with the approach I mentioned earlier, I used a foreign key to link each employee to their department:
 <img height= 880px width= 880px src="assets/2.1.1.png">